davidosaro/davidosaro/README.md

 # Hi, I'm David 👋👨🏽‍💻
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dav1dosaro&label=Profile%20views&color=0e75b6&style=flat" alt="dav1dosaro" /> </p>

-I'm David from Nigeria.
+I'm David Osaro from Nigeria.
 I do Web development, Frontend, Backend, and also I am a Cloud Aspirant.
 I really enjoy building solutions that i can use for one, and also that can better user's experience or lives.
 I am prolificient in using React, Vue, MongoDB, Jest, and AWS (S3, ECS, ECR, Lamba Services).

 #### Skills and Experience